drpafowler/buzzline-03-philip/README.md

 ## Task 5.
 Start a JSON Producer

+json data is from https://www.kaggle.com/datasets/iamramzanai/top-100-largest-banks and is a list of the top 100 largest banks in the world.

 In VS Code, open a terminal.
 Use the commands below to activate .venv, and start the producer.